Apple Music: Expansion into video

-In October 2015, Drake and Apple signed a deal to release the music video for “Hotline Bling” exclusively on Apple Music.
-In December, Apple released an exclusive Taylor Swift tour documentary, called The 1989 World Tour Live, on Apple Music.
+In October 2015, Drake and Apple signed a deal to release the music video for "Hotline Bling" exclusively on Apple Music.
+In December, Apple released an exclusive Taylor Swift tour documentary, called The 1989 World Tour, on Apple Music.
 In February 2016, The Hollywood Reporter reported that Dr. Dre would be starring in and executive producing a "dark semi-autobiographical drama" called Vital Signs.
 The production was described as "Apple's first scripted television series".
 Recode subsequently reported a few days later that the announcement of Dr. Dre's production was an effort to "extend Apple Music" in promotional ways rather than Apple actively exploring original television content.
 Citing Apple's deals with Drake and Swift in October and December 2015, respectively, the report referenced a Twitter user describing Apple's efforts as "content marketing".

 In July 2016, Apple bought Carpool Karaoke from The Late Late Show with James Corden, with Variety writing that Apple was planning to distribute the series through Apple Music.
 Apple's adaptation of the series was originally supposed to premiere in April 2017, but was delayed without explanation.
 The series instead premiered on August 8, 2017.

 In January 2017, The Wall Street Journal reported that Apple was exploring original video content, including its own television series and movies.
 A few days later, Apple Music executive Jimmy Iovine confirmed the reports about the move towards video, and in February, he announced that Apple Music would launch its first two television-style series in 2017, with the aim to turn Apple Music into a "cultural platform".
 In March, The Information reported that Apple had recently hired several people to help evolve its video platform, including YouTube product manager Shiva Rajaraman.
 In April, it was announced that Apple Music would be the exclusive home to Sean Combs's documentary "Can't Stop, Won't Stop: A Bad Boy Story", which premiered June 25.
 On the same day, Bloomberg Businessweek reported that artist Will.i.am would make a reality show for Apple Music, in an effort to turn the service into a "one-stop shop for pop culture".
 The reality show was later revealed to be called Planet of the Apps, and will focus on the "app economy".
 The series has cast 100 developers, and premiered on June 6, 2017.